madalinungureanu/user-profile-picture/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 2.6.0 =
+Please update.
+Fixed a security flaw where a user can change others profile picture.

 = 2.5.0 =
 Medium level (6.5) security fix.
 Please update as soon as possible.
 Cleaned up REST user data so only pertitent information is returned to prevent user data leakage to roles with the upload_files capability.